-The thematic area chosen for this year’s edition of the Award is linked to the New European Bauhaus (NEB) initiative of the European Commission: “Learning together, promoting creativity and sustainability”.
+The thematic area chosen for this year’s edition of the Award is "Education and innovation" and is closely linked to the European Year of Skills.

 With the European Innovative Teaching Award, the European Commission rewards the great work, care and passion of teachers in European schools.